 4. You may be able to get a grant for repairs to a listed property

-Historic England, which is the public body that looks after England’s historic environment, occasionally offers grants to owners of historic buildings if they are in need of repair.
-They are usually offered in situations where, without a grant, a project would not be able to go ahead.
-You can find out more about some of the grants which might be available and how to apply for them at Historic England.
+Historic England is the public body that looks after England’s historic environment, and occasionally offers grants to owners of historic buildings if they are in need of repair.
+You can find out more about some of the grants available and how to apply for them here.

 5. You may need specialist home insurance

 When taking out home insurance, you must let your insurer know if the property is listed.
-Depending on the type of property you are buying, you may need specialist cover, although some mainstream insurers will cover listed buildings.
+Depending on the type of property you're buying, you may need specialist cover.

-Remember too that your buildings cover should be for the rebuild cost of the property and not its market value.
+Remember that your buildings cover should be for the rebuild cost of the property and not its market value.
 Listed buildings often have higher rebuild costs than other properties because they may require specialist materials.
-This means cover can be more expensive than if you are buying a home that isn’t listed.
-Never scrimp on cover - if you are underinsured, this could cause serious financial problems in the event that you need to make a claim.
+This means cover can be more expensive than if you're buying a home that isn’t listed.
+Never scrimp on cover - being underinsured could cause serious financial problems should you ever need to make a claim.